 Access throughout the property was restricted due to floor coverings, furnishings and belongings.
 No access was gained to any sub floor areas.
-Only limited access could be made to roof space areas.
+Only a limited access to the roof space area was available.

 All properties built prior to the year 2000 may contain asbestos in one or more of its components or fittings.
 It is impossible to identify without a test.
 It is beyond the scope of this inspection to test for asbestos and future occupants should be advised that if they have any concerns then they should ask a specialist to undertake an appropriate test.